Prince (musician): 2005–2007: 3121

 In July 2006, weeks after winning a Webby Award, Prince shut down his NPG Music Club website, after more than five years of operation.
-On the day of the music club's shutdown, a lawsuit was filed against Prince by the British company HM Publishing (owners of the Nature Publishing Group, also NPG).
+On the day of the music club's shutdown, a lawsuit was filed against Prince by the British company HM Publishing, who were the then-owners of the Nature Publishing Group, which was also abbreviated as NPG.
 Despite these events occurring on the same day, Prince's attorney stated that the site did not close due to the trademark dispute.
 Prince appeared at multiple award ceremonies in 2006: on February 15, he performed at the 2006 Brit Awards, along with Wendy & Lisa and Sheila E., and on June 27, Prince appeared at the 2006 BET Awards, where he was awarded Best Male R&B Artist.
 Prince performed a medley of Chaka Khan songs for Khan's BET Lifetime Achievement Award.

 In November 2006, Prince was inducted into the UK Music Hall of Fame; he appeared to collect his award but did not perform.
 Also in November 2006, Prince opened a nightclub called 3121, in Las Vegas at the Rio All Suite Hotel and Casino.
 He performed weekly on Friday and Saturday nights until April 2007, when his contract with the Rio ended.
-On August 22, 2006, Prince released Ultimate Prince.
-The double-disc set contains one CD of previous hits, and another of extended versions and mixes of material that had largely only previously been available on vinyl record B-sides.
+On August 22, 2006, Prince released Ultimate, a greatest-hits album.
+The double-disc set contains one CD of previous hits, and another of extended versions and mixes of material that had largely only previously been available on B-sides.
 That same year, Prince wrote and performed a song for the hit animated film Happy Feet (2006).
-The song – "The Song of the Heart" – appears on the film's soundtrack, which also features a cover of Prince's earlier hit "Kiss", sung by Nicole Kidman and Hugh Jackman.
+The song, "The Song of the Heart", appears on the film's soundtrack, which also features a cover of Prince's earlier hit "Kiss", sung by Nicole Kidman and Hugh Jackman.
 In January 2007, "The Song of the Heart" won a Golden Globe for Best Original Song.